-A final exchange occurs when the server has the leapseconds table, as indicated in the host status word.
-If so, the client requests the table and compares the filestamp with its own leapseconds table filestamp, if available.
+A final exchange occurs when the server has the leap seconds table, as indicated in the host status word.
+If so, the client requests the table and compares the filestamp with its own leap seconds table filestamp, if available.
 If the server table is newer than the client table, the client replaces its table with the server table.
 The client, acting as server, can now provide the most recent table to any of its dependent clients.
 In symmetric mode, this results in both peers having the newest table.

-10. Autokey State Machine
+C.7 Autokey State Machine

 This section describes the formal model of the Autokey state machine, its state variables and the state transition functions.

+C.8 Status Word

-Each server and client operating also as a server implements a single host status word, while each client implements an association status word for each server.
-Both words have the format and content shown in Figure 9.
-The low order 16 bits of the status word define the state of the Autokey protocol, while the high order 16 bits specify the message digest/ signature encryption scheme. as encoded in the OpenSSL library.
-Bits 24-31 of the status word are reserved for server use, while bits 16-23 are reserved for client association use.
-In the host portion bits 24-27 specify the available identity schemes, while bits 28-31 specify the server capabilities.
-There are four additional bits implemented separately.
+Each server and client operating also as a server implements a host status word, while each client implements a server status word for each server.
+Both words have the format and content shown below.

+0 16 24 28 Digest/Signature NID Client Ident Host

-Figure 9.
+Figure 17.
 Status Word